node-modli/modli/README.md

 };
 ```

-For example, if you wanted to just show the "human" error:Adapters
+For example, if you wanted to just show the "human" error response text:

 ```javascript
 model.customValidationError = (err) => {